RattyDAVE/proxy-scraper-checker/README.md

 - Supports determining the geolocation of the proxy exit node.
 - Can determine if a proxy is anonymous.

-For a version that uses Python's built-in `logging` instead of [rich](https://github.com/willmcgugan/rich), see the [simple-output](https://github.com/monosans/proxy-scraper-checker/tree/simple-output) branch.
+For a version with fancy output powered by [rich](https://github.com/willmcgugan/rich), see the [main](https://github.com/monosans/proxy-scraper-checker) branch.

 ## Usage